AlanSDU/matchFDR/README.md

 written by Dong Liang, 2017

 * Update
-	The code was updated to run on linux.
+	1. The code was updated to run on linux.
 	    Note that the algorithm SMCM under comparison is not avaliable in linux as the auther only release their work in a .mexw way.
 However, you can test it in windows.
+    2. The method FGM is off in the default setting.
+You can turn it on in setMethods.m if your linux support libstdc++.

 Date: 25/09/2017
 Version: 0.2